Gui Rochat: Private career in the Fine Arts

 More recently was discovered a large ‘Penitent Saint Dominic’ now in a major Paris collection, which is described by Robert Fohr in his 2018 magnificent book on Georges de La Tour.
 He received for this book the Marmottan prize from the Paris Academy of Fine Arts (see the Wikipedia entry for Robert Fohr).
 Fohr describes the painting as a possible copy from a late work by Georges de La Tour, but it is probably in fact an autograph work.

-Gui Rochat is mentioned in the literature and on the internet (see references and notes).
+A beautiful portrait of supposedly his mother by Joseph Ducreux was given to the New Orleans Museum of Art.
+It is thought to have been painted by him when he was a pupil of the pastelist Quentin de La Tour showing his talent at the age of about twenty.
+A major painting of the rare composition of "Venus Castigating Amor" attributed to Claude Mellan went to a Paris collection.
+A very fine small oil on copper of the "Penitent Saint Magdalene" thought to be by the rare Jacques de Bellange from around 1605 when working with the engraver Crispijn de Passe is now in a Palm Beach collection.
+A beautiful, discovered "Young Christ" by Frere Luc is now owned by the community of Sezanne, France.
+And a remarkable image of "Saint Catherine of Alexandria" by Charles Poerson was sold to the Musee Georges de la Tour in Vic-sur-Seille, where the artist was born.
+This painting went through Christie’s New York and Artcurial in Paris without being recognized.